SgrE/SgrE.github.io/_pages/activities.md

 * Neurocomputing (**Outstanding Reviewer Award**)
 * Pattern Recognition Letters (**Outstanding Reviewer Award**)

+* The International Conference on Machine Learning (ICML) 2021
 * The International Conference on Artificial Intelligence and Statistics (AISTATS) 2021
-* The AAAI Conference on Artificial Intelligence (AAAI) 2021,2020
-* The Conference on Neural Information Processing Systems (NeurIPS) 2020
+* The Conference on Neural Information Processing Systems (NeurIPS) 2020, 2021
+* The AAAI Conference on Artificial Intelligence (AAAI) 2020, 2021
 * IEEE International Conference on Data Mining (ICDM) 2017